daerduoCarey/partnet_seg_exps/exps/ins_seg_sgpn/README.md

 ### The code is modified by Kaichun Mo to operate on PartNet Dataset
 MIT License

+Below is the README for the original paper!

 ### SGPN:Similarity Group Proposal Network for 3D Point Cloud Instance Segmentation [<a href="https://arxiv.org/pdf/1711.08588.pdf">Arxiv</a>]

 ### Dependencies